PaulGueneau/PaulGueneau/README.md

 ## 📚 Currently reading...

-- Excession Iain M Banks (Culture Cycle)
+- Excession / Iain M Banks (Culture Cycle)
+- The camp of the saints / Raspail
 - Out (manga)
 - A brief history of Time / Hawking (rereading)